MandyyChen/yale-designexplore/README.md

 ## 🎯 Goal
 Make the Yale design community more visible and approachable by letting students play their way through it.
+All art and coding done by me!
+Thank you Professor Tiri for the support!

 ---